Licensed Mental Health Counselor

-Ph.D.
-Student at University of Florida in the Counselor Education program.
 M.S.
-Clinical Mental Health Counseling, Northern Kentucky University.
+Clinical Mental Health Counseling, Northern Kentucky University

 Approach to Therapy

 I am Jungian at heart.
-It is through exploring a person’s story that their archetypes come to life.
+For me, it is through exploring a person’s story and the multiple parts of that story that their archetypes come to life.
+These archetypes may be explored in terms of their strengths to help individuals cope with the adversities that may occur in some of the tougher life experiences.
 I seek to collaborate with clients to find creative ways for them to explore, express, and balance the different roles happening in their life.
 I love to utilize many different avenues of creativity including the use of pop culture, sandtray, use of metaphors, narrative therapy, music, etc.

 Approach to Wellness

 I take care of myself by consistently seeking to find and maintain balance in all things (work and play; alone and being with others; etc.).
-I love to swim, or more specifically float in the water and read a good book.
-I love to spend time with my family and take trips by car with my husband.
-Trips usually include exploring different towns, especially beach and college towns.
+I love to swim, or more specifically float in the water and read a good book, preferably something really scary.
+I love to spend time with my family and take trips by car with my husband to Cincinnati to see our son, eat Cincinnati chili and pizza, and see the Reds play some baseball.
+I also find comfort, companionship, and fun with my dog Daisy Mae Doodlebug (Doodle for short).